OpenEvalProject/evals/manuscripts/elife-63936/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/63936/elife-63936-fig6-v1.jpg)

-**Figure 6.:** bias and CheY-P.(A) The dependence of motor reversal frequencies in E. coli on the CWbias is unimodal (Montrone et al., 1998), similar to H. pylori (Figure 4B).
+**Figure 6.:** (A) The dependence of motor reversal frequencies in E. coli on the CWbias is unimodal (Montrone et al., 1998), similar to H. pylori (Figure 4B).
 The symbols indicate experimental data from Montrone et al., 1998.
 The black curve is a guide to eye.
 The blue and red arrows indicate the effect of attractants and repellents on the CWbias, respectively.
 The corresponding changes in the reversal frequency are similar (Δωatt ~ Δωrep).
 (B) The dependence of switching frequency on CheY-P levels is also unimodal in E. coli (Cluzel et al., 2000).
 Thus, an attractant as well as a repellent can induce a drop in the frequency.

 Our model for diffusive spread of motile bacteria indicated that run-reversing bacteria that undergo asymmetric random walks diffuse faster than symmetric run-reversers (Figure 5C).
 This is expected, as symmetric run-reversals tend to minimize net displacements.
 Simulations of bacterial diffusion in the absence of stimulants indicated that the diffusive spread is higher in asymmetric run-reversers when the cells spend a greater fraction of the time swimming in the faster mode compared to the slower mode.
 Thus, the preference for the faster pusher mode (lower CWbias) in H. pylori is advantageous as it helps them spread faster (Figure 5D).
 However, H. pylori appear to respond to attractants by reducing their CWbias (Figure 3C).
 A very low value of the basal bias would inhibit the ability to respond to attractants entirely.
 Hence, we propose that the basal activity of the chemotaxis network is probably tuned to promote higher diffusive spread while optimizing chemotaxis performance.
 In general, asymmetry in swimming – differences in swimming speeds or differences in the amount of time spent in any one mode or both – may provide evolutionary benefits to run-reversing bacteria by enhancing their spread.